boeschenstein/vs2019Information/README.md

 ### UnitTest Boilerplate Generator

 Generates a unit test boilerplate from a given C# class, setting up mocks for all dependencies.
+This tool can save you a lot of time crafting Unit tests.
+It supports all common frameworks.
+(XUnit, Moq, ...)